Categories

 Read This Book…

 Welcome to Read this Book, a newsletter where I recommend one book that needs to jump onto your TBR pile!
 Sometimes these books are brand new releases that I don’t want you to miss, while others are some of my backlist favorites.
-This week, let’s talk about one of my most anticipated nonfiction books of the season.
+This week, let’s talk about one of this year’s most anticipated reads for Pride Month!

 That’s it from me this week!
 You can find me over on my substack Winchester Ave, over on Instagram @kdwinchester, on TikTok @kendrawinchester, or on my podcast Read Appalachia.
 As always, feel free to drop me a line at kendra.d.winchester@gmail.com.
 For even MORE bookish content, you can find my articles over on Book Riot.